cis-famu/design-project-mmw-n/milestone-2.md

    - The system will implement user authentication and access controls to prevent unauthorized access and maintain confidentiality.

 3. **Scalability:**
-   - The system will be designed to scale seamlessly as the volume of data and user base grows, ensuring continued performance and reliability.
-   - The system servers can be adjusted and optimized to adapt to the increase of users
+   - The system servers can be adjusted and optimized to adapt to the increase of users and input data.

 4. **Reliability and Availability:**
    - The system will have a data backup and recovery in case repurchasing for or system crash.